aws/sagemaker-python-sdk/doc/api/training/sdp_versions/v1.2.x/smd_data_parallel_tensorflow.rst

 .. function:: smdistributed.dataparallel.tensorflow.oob_allreduce(tensor, compression=Compression.none, op=ReduceOp.AVERAGE)

-   Out-of-band (oob) AllReduce is simplified AllReduce function for use-cases such as calculating total loss across all the GPUs in the training.
+   :noindex:

-   ``oob_allreduce`` average the tensors, as reduction operation, across the worker nodes.
+   OutOfBand (oob) AllReduce is simplified AllReduce function for use cases such as calculating total loss across all the GPUs in the training. oob_allreduce average the tensors, as reduction operation, across the worker nodes.

    **Inputs:**